-A spa within a maternity store, a Destination Maternity chain, you can shop, and then drop.
+A spa within a maternity store, a Destination Maternity chain, you can shop and then drop.
 “Everything is under one roof — from prenatal yoga to the latest maternity wear,” founder Rebecca Matthias says.

-The mission for Edamame Spa at Destination Maternity is to bring together a unique group of professional spa services including Facials, Massages, and Body Treatments, as well as at-home care products that will address your specific skin and body care needs before, during, and after pregnancy.
+The mission for Edamame Spa at Destination Maternity is to bring together a unique group of professional spa services, including Facials, Massages, and Body Treatments, as well as at-home care products that will address your specific skin and body care needs before, during, and after pregnancy.

-Edamame Spa Treatments locations
+Edamame Spa Treatment locations

 Pregnancy Massage vs. Non-Pregnancy Massage

 Therapist training: Many massage therapists who regularly do pregnancy massage have advanced training in performing prenatal and postpartum massage.

 Massage strokes: Massage strokes will vary between the massages and during the different trimesters of pregnancy.
 This is due to the elimination of some strokes that could cause nausea.

 Table positioning: The woman is position on the massage table changes for each trimester.
 During maternity massage, special tables, sidelines or maternity pillows will be used.